Marcus Semien Player Props: Rangers vs. Royals

 Marcus Semien At The Plate

-- Semien is batting .209 with two doubles, a home run and a walk.
+- Semien has three doubles, a home run and a walk while hitting .229.

-- Semien has picked up a hit in 60.0% of his 10 games this season, with multiple hits in 30.0% of those games.
+- Semien has reached base via a hit in seven games this year (of 11 played), and had multiple hits in four of those games.

-- In three games this year (30.0%), Semien has picked up an RBI, including two games with multiple runs batted in.
+- Semien has driven in a run in four games this year (36.4%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.